kumlali/handyjenkins/README.md

 # Using Utility Functions in Pipelines

-[utilities.groovy](scripts/utilities.groovy) provides functions that simplify continues delivery processes.
+[utilities.groovy](scripts/utilities.groovy) provides functions that simplify continuous delivery processes.
 The file is under container's `/hj/scripts` directory and can be loaded in pipeline script as:
 ```groovy
 #!groovy